Amandine Agić

 Amandine Agić, D’un pays qui n’existe plus

-As an adult, she returns to Bosnia-Herzegovina to reconnect with what she has lost: walking through Sarajevo, listening to those who stayed, reclaiming a language that people stopped speaking to her.
-She gathers memories and stories to make sense of the inheritance left by the war, even for those who lived it from afar.
+As an adult, she returns to Bosnia and Herzegovina to reconnect with what she has been missing: walking through Sarajevo, listening to those who stayed, relearning a language that is no longer spoken to her.
+She gathers memories and stories in order to understand the legacy left by the war, even for those who experienced it from afar.

-D’un pays qui n’existe plus is a tender traversal of memory, in which the traces of History become a singular part of oneself.
+D’un pays qui n’existe plus is a sensitive journey through memory, where the traces of history become a singular part of the self.

 The author